-Several adaptive reuse projects creating mixedmulti-family income, housing from vacant buildings occurred across the Region from 2015-2020.
-This accomplished by leveraging grant funds public/private partnerships to remodel historic commercial scale buildings such as tobacco warehouses and old school complexes.
+Several adaptive reuse projects creating mixedincome, multi-family housing from vacant buildings occurred across the Region from 2015-2020.
+This was accomplished bν leveraging grant funds with public/private partnerships to remodel historic commercial scale buildings such as tobacco warehouses and old school complexes.
 The projects in Halifax County included the Imperial Lofts, New Brick Historic Lofts, and Halifax Lofts.
 These new complexes offer an additional 128 housing units.
 Of these units, about half are market rate rentals, the rest are affordable housing units.
 Historic features have been preserved and highlighted, as these projects utilized federal and state historic rehabilitation tax credits.